timm/lump/README.md

 <ul>

 A `bin` is some subrange within the values of a column.
-These are defined by the the column number the refer too, and the min and max value in each bin.
+These are defined by the column number the refer too, and the min and max value in each bin.
 These can also be e ranked according to how well they predict for some target class.